nosvalds/gratefulness-app-ui/README.md

 ## v2.3 - Loading
 ### Functionality
- - Load/Render more thoughts as you scroll down the page
+ - Display more thoughts with button at the bottom of the page

 ### Work Plan
-- [ ] Load/Render more thoughts as you scroll down the page
+- [ ] Display more thoughts with button at the bottom of the page

 ## Future Ideas
 - [ ] Advanced error handling?